Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-form/README.md

 **Please note that if `event.preventDefault()` is not called then default outcome behaviour will also be executed after your custom code.**

-## Supported form widgets

-Form renderer provides support for all basic widgets:

-- [x] Tabs
-- [x] Text
-- [x] Multiline Text
-- [x] Number
-- [x] Checkbox
-- [x] Date
-- Dropdown
-  * [x] Manual
-  * [x] REST service
-- [x] Typeahead
-- [x] Amount
-- Radio buttons
-  * [x] Manual
-  * [x] REST service
-- [x] People
-- [x] Group of People
-- [x] Dynamic Table
-- [x] Hyperlink
-- Header
-  * [x] Plain header
-  * [x] Collapsible header
-- [x] Attach file **
-- [x] Display value
-- [x] Display text

-** Files may be uploaded from a user's device if the file source selected is 'Local file' or 'All sources' and 'link to files' is not selected.
-Alternatively you can link to files in a configured Alfresco repository by selecting this source explicitly from the list and making sure that 'link to files' is selected.
-Copying files from Alfresco into Activiti via the control (no linking) is not currently supported, nor is allowing the user to choose between more than one source.

 ## Build from sources

 Alternatively you can build component from sources with the following commands:

 ```sh
 npm install